espressif/esp-iot-solution/components/bluetooth/ble_services/README.md

 The ``ble_services`` component provides a simplified API interface for accessing commonly used standard and custom BLE services functionality on a GATT server.

 Included services:
-- ANS, BAS, DIS, HRS, HTS, TPS, BCS, CTS, UDS, WSS, MIDI
+- ANS, BAS, BCS, CTS, DIS, HRS, HTS, MIDI, OTS, TPS, UDS, WSS

 ### Adding the component to your project